andyw8/rlit-mob/README.md

 ## Exercise

 * The exercise is to build a mortgage calculator similar to the Payment Plan tool on https://itools-ioutils.fcac-acfc.gc.ca/MC-CH/MCCalc-CHCalc-eng.aspx
+* Your customer is Manas, so ask him questions about the requirements!
-* There won't be enough time to build everything – but aim to deliver something of business value
+* There won't be enough time to build everything – but aim to deliver something of business value.

+## Details

 * Using Ruby only, not Rails.
 * For simplicity, it should be a command-line app, e.g.:<br />
   `ruby calculator.rb --amount 100000 --interest 5 --amort 25 --frequency monthly`
 * Write the code as if it were real production code, i.e. think about tests and when to refactor
+* You are free to change delete anyone else's code

 ## Process